 Check what the average age and turnover rates are for your industry/job type – and what sort of job conditions will interest your average worker.

 Talk to your best existing employees about what attracted them to the job – and what could make it better.

 Make sure you consult employees and colleagues on the job description and advertisement – this will improve the final product and help people feel valued and consulted.

 Job advertisements should strongly attract applicants with clear statements about:

 - benefits of the position

 - access to additional information or further enquiries.

-Tip: have a look at the Job Description Template as it will show you what details to include in the advertisement.
-Make sure to include clear instructions on how and where to apply, including the name of a contact person.
+Here's a tip: Have a look at the Job Description Template as it will show you what details to include in the advertisement.
+Make sure to include clear instructions on how and where to apply – including the name of a contact person.

 Using online platforms

 The internet is a relatively inexpensive advertising medium that can allow you to specifically target groups that will suit your needs.
 It also means instant access for both employers and applicants.